gustavoaragon/hack-pack/README.md

 -----

-If you would like some help organizing a blockchain-based hackathon or have a suggestion for ways in which we may be able to further help the community as a whole by improving upon this hack-pack, please [reach out](mailto:hello@blockstrap.com) to us.
+If you would like some help organizing a blockchain-based hackathon or have a suggestion for ways in which we may be able to further help the community as a whole by improving upon this hack-pack, please [reach out](mailto:hello@blockstrap.com) to us and let us know how we can help.